Learn how to make a profit and loss statement to track your independent business’s growth and financial health over time.

 How HoneyBook can revamp your financial reporting

 If you’re looking for a simple solution for creating the financial statements your company needs, look no further; you’ve found HoneyBook.
-HoneyBook is a clientflow platform specifically developed for entrepreneurs and independent businesses.
+HoneyBook is a clientflow management platform specifically developed for entrepreneurs and independent businesses.

 You can sell your services and book clients faster with HoneyBooks templates for sales brochures, pricing guides, contracts, invoices, and much more.
 With integrated payment processing, your clients also don’t have to switch services just to book you.